UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

       - It is up to you!
       - Graphics come easier with Thinlinc
-      - For this course, when having many windows open, it may be better to run in terminal, for screen space issues.
+      - For this course, when having many windows open, it may sometimes be better to run in terminal, for screen space issues.

    .. tabs::